gromacs/gromacs/docs/user-guide/environment-variables.rst

         when set, disables GPU detection even if :ref:`gmx mdrun` was compiled with GPU support.

-``GMX_GPU_APPLICATION_CLOCKS``
-        setting this variable to a value of "0", "ON", or "DISABLE" (case insensitive) allows disabling the CUDA GPU allication clock support.

 ``GMX_DISRE_ENSEMBLE_SIZE``
         the number of systems for distance restraint ensemble averaging.
 Takes an integer value.